jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

         You can look at the detailed status of each run by clicking the appropriate tab in the log panel.

 #.
-Note that by default the envelopes are aligned and averaged using DAMAVER, and then the
+Note that by default the envelopes are aligned, clustered, and averaged using DAMAVER,
-    aligned and averaged profile is refined using DAMMIN.
-Clustering analysis is also done by default.
+    and then the aligned and averaged profile is refined using DAMMIN.

     *   Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel.

 #.
-Wait for all of the DAMMIF runs, DAMAVER, DAMCLUST, and alignment to finish.
+Wait for all of the DAMMIF runs, DAMAVER, and alignment to finish.
     Depending on the speed of your computer this could take a bit.

 #.
 Once the reconstructions are finished, the window should automatically switch to the
     results tab.
-If it doesn’t, click on the results tab.
+If it doesn't, click on the results tab.

     |dammif_results_png|